Azure/azure-saas/src/Saas.Identity/Saas.Permissions/readme.md

-# SaaS.Permissions.Service
+# SaaS Permissions Service

 ## Module Overview

 This project contains an API for the role-based authorization of user actions.
 It is fully self-contained such that it includes complete copies of all necessary classes for operation.
 However, keep in mind that some functionality within the API does have [dependencies](https://azure.github.io/azure-saas/components/identity/permissions-service#dependencies) on SQL Server Database that was deployed a spart of the Identity Foundation and on the [Microsoft Graph API](https://learn.microsoft.com/en-us/graph/use-the-api).

- For a complete overview, please see the [SaaS.Permissions.Service](https://azure.github.io/azure-saas/components/identity/permissions-service/) page in our documentation site.
+ For a complete overview, please see the [SaaS Permissions Service](https://azure.github.io/azure-saas/components/identity/permissions-service/) page in our documentation site.

 ## How to Run Locally